 - swollen lymph nodes

-At this stage, the immune system is very weakened, which allows opportunistic infections to invade the body.
+At this stage, the immune system is very weakened.
+This allows opportunistic infections to invade the body.

-In the U.S., most people do not develop AIDS due to ART.
+In the United States, most people do not develop AIDS because they have undergone ART.

 Doctors diagnose HIV in both men and women by testing a blood or saliva sample, although they could also test a urine sample.
 This test looks for antibodies produced by the person to fight the virus.
 The test typically takes around 3 to 12 weeks to detect antibodies.